samuellamontagne/exceptions/README.md

 ```

-HINT:  You'll need to get memory from the heap.
+**HINT 1:**  You'll need to get memory from the heap.
 Don't forget to de-allocate it at the appropriate time!
-HINT 2:  If it helps, you can use a standard-library container like std::array inside your class.
+**HINT 2:**  If it helps, you can use a standard-library container like std::array inside your class.

+**EXTRA CREDIT:**
+1)  use operator overloading to accomplish indexing and copying.
+2)  Make a constructor that accepts an initializer_list of integers to store.